The magnetic origin of the outer boundaries of sunspots: Observations and data analysis

 \subsection{Identification of intensity contours}

 The outer boundary of the sunspot observed with HMI can best be described at all times with an intensity contour that amounts to $I_\mathrm{c}=0.9\,I_\mathrm{qs}$, where $I_\mathrm{qs}$ is the average intensity of the surrounding granulation.
-The value of $0.9\,I_\mathrm{qs}$ was obtained from the minimisation of $\langle d\rangle_{\psi,t}$, which we introduce in subsection~\ref{sect:quant_diff}.
+The value of $0.9\,I_\mathrm{qs}$ was obtained from the minimisation of $\langle d\rangle_{\psi,t}$, which we introduce in Subsection~\ref{sect:quant_diff}.
 Similarly to the methodology used in \citetalias{Schmassmann:2018}, to compensate for the different formation heights of the $I_\mathrm{c}$ and the \ion{Fe}{I} 617.3\,nm line, we transformed the coordinates obtained from the $I_\mathrm{c}=0.9\,I_\mathrm{qs}$ contours using

-before retrieving the magnetic field values at the boundary, where $R_\sun=696\,$Mm, and $\Delta h$ is the height difference.
-The inverse transform was applied when drawing magnetic field contours on the intensity maps. $\Delta h\,=255\,$km is another parameter that was obtained by minimising $\langle d\rangle_{\psi,t}$.
+before retrieving the magnetic field values at the boundary by linear interpolation, where $R_\sun=696\,$Mm, and $\Delta h$ is the height difference.
+The inverse transform was applied when drawing magnetic field contours on the intensity maps. $\Delta h=255\,$km is another parameter that was obtained by minimising $\langle d\rangle_{\psi,t}$.